Semiclassical picture of the Heisenberg spin glass in two dimensions: from weak localization to hydrodynamics: Localization of the spin waves

 There is a simple, heuristic argument in support of this observation regarding why higher energy modes ``feel" a stronger disorder.
 At any fixed $p$, for any wavelength $\lambda$ of the spin wave, we can think of coarse-graining the system to lengths of $O(\lambda)$, below which the wave cannot resolve details (see Fig.~\ref{fig:coarse_grain}).
 In this way, the effective fields acting on the effective spins in a box $B(\mathbf{r},\lambda)$ of size $\lambda$, around the point $\mathbf{r}$ are random vectors $\mathbf{h}(\mathbf{r},\lambda)\simeq\sum_{i\in B(\mathbf{r},\lambda)}\mathbf{h}_i$.
 Remembering that $\mathbf{h}_i\propto \mathbf{S}_i$ of the classical solution, in the SG phase these contributions are random, with average zero and amplitudes $h(\lambda)\sim \Delta h\sqrt{\lambda^{2}}$, where $\Delta h^2$ is the variance of the microscopic disorder strength, and $\Delta h^2 \propto J^2$, \emph{i.e.}~the variance of the random coupling distribution.
 However, the effective spin grows like $\lambda^2$, which is the number of spins in the block \footnote{The effective spin does not correspond to the coarse graining of a (disordered) spin configuration, but of the spins as \emph{dynamical} variables, canonically conjugated to the rotation field.
 As such, each spin in a box of size $\lambda$ gives to the effective field an $O(1)$ contribution.}.
 We see then that the effective disorder is $W\sim J \lambda^{-1}$.
 Since the dispersion relation of the spin waves in the SG phase is $\omega\propto J\lambda^{-1}$ (again following \cite{Halperin1977}), the disorder ``felt'' by a wave is exactly proportional to the frequency of the wave, $W \propto \omega$.
-Similar considerations made in the FM and AFM phases need to take into account the fact that the underlying classical spin configuration is correlated to give a signal $\sum_i\mathbf{h}_i \propto \mathbf{m}$ and $\sum_i(-1)^i\mathbf{h}_i \propto \mathbf{m}_N$, which are both proportional to $\lambda^2$ and not $\sqrt{\lambda^2}$.
+Similar considerations made for FM and AFM states need to take into account the fact that the underlying classical spin configuration is correlated to give a signal $\sum_i\mathbf{h}_i \propto \mathbf{m}$ and $\sum_i(-1)^i\mathbf{h}_i \propto \mathbf{m}_N$, which are both proportional to $\lambda^2$ and not $\sqrt{\lambda^2}$.

-Summarizing, we expect the low-energy excitations in the FM and AFM phases to be as delocalized as their clean counterparts ($p=0,1$), while those in the SG phase to suffer from the presence of a disorder proportional to their frequency.
+Summarizing, we expect the low-energy excitations of FM and AFM states to be as delocalized as their clean counterparts ($p=0,1$), while those of SG states to suffer from the presence of a disorder proportional to their frequency.